Hyper-bishops, Hyper-rooks, and Hyper-queens: Percentage of Safe Squares on Higher Dimensional Chess Boards: Future work

 \section{Future work}

-The generalization of rook movement to $k$ dimensions for both hyper-rooks and line-rooks is quite fascinating.
-Not only were both easily generalizable, but in fact they generalized to the same limit, $1/e^k$.
-Generalizing bishop and queen movement did not lead to as concise of a result, leading us to consider that different definitions of $k$-dimensional bishop movement may very well be possible.
-It is interesting that our naive bounds for hyper-bishops in $3$ dimensions, which bound the expected percentage of safe squares between $1/e^3$ and $1/e^{3/2}$, are reminiscent of our naive bounding for $2$ dimensional bishops, which were between $1/e^2$ and $1/e$, based on best and worst case assumptions.
-While precisely counting the number of squares hit is not immediately feasible, providing stronger bounds or bounds for $k$ dimensions would be an important step in further understanding the movement of these pieces.
-Additionally, we noted earlier that not all $n^{k-1}$ line-rooks are needed to dominate in $k$ dimensions.
-The number of line-rooks needed to dominate $k$ dimensions for $k>3$ remains a fascinating open question in combinatorics.
-Determining bounds for the number of line-rooks needed to dominate $k$ dimensions would be intrinsically interesting; it would be even more interesting to then apply this new knowledge to the expected percentage of safe squares for randomly placed line-rooks.
+It is interesting that our naive bounds for hyper-bishops in $3$ dimensions, which bound the expected proportion of safe spaces between $1/e^3$ and $1/e^{3/2}$, are reminiscent of our naive bounding for $2$ dimensional bishops, which were between $1/e^2$ and $1/e$.
+While precisely counting the number of spaces attacked is not immediately feasible, providing stronger bounds or bounds for $k$ dimensions would be an important step in further understanding the movement of these pieces.
+This project also lends itself to multiple generalizations.
+We note here that the appearance of an $e^{-k}$ term is reminiscent of a Poisson distribution.
+While our work here focuses on the probability of a space being attacked by $0$ pieces, it would be worthwhile to consider whether a Poisson distribution could be used to determine the probability of a space being attacked by $x$ pieces.
+Another possible generalization to consider is the hybrid case, in which some combination of $r$ rooks, $q$ queens and $b$ bishops are placed on a $k$-dimensional chessboard with side length $n$ so that $r+q+b=n^{k-1}$.
+We note lastly that other possible definitions of hyper-pieces in $k$ dimensions may be possible, and may lend themselves to an easier analysis.